PRECIOUS-Gold near 2-week low as dollar eclipses safe-haven appeal

 By Arijit Bose

-May 20 (Reuters) - Gold steadied on Monday to trade near a two-week low hit in the previous session as strong U.S. economic data underpinned the dollar, boosting its safe-haven status over gold amid geopolitical and trade tensions.
+May 20 (Reuters) - Gold steadied on Monday, trading near a two-week low hit in the previous session, as strong U.S. economic data underpinned the dollar amid geopolitical as well as trade tensions.

 The metal fell to a two-week low of $1,274.51 an ounce on Friday after data showed United States consumer sentiment jumped to a 15-year high in early May amid growing confidence over the economy’s outlook.